Merge & Combine GPX Files Online

 • Metadata: File-level information including name, description, author, creation time, and bounds.
 When merging, our tool generates new metadata that reflects the combined dataset.

-Each track point stores essential GPS data: latitude atnd longitude coordinates, elevation above sea level, timestamp, and optional extensions for heart rate, cadence, temperature, or power data depending on the recording device.
+Each track point stores essential GPS data: latitude and longitude coordinates, elevation above sea level, timestamp, and optional extensions for heart rate, cadence, temperature, or power data depending on the recording device.

 Benefits of an Online GPX Merger Tool

-A lot of people try merging GPX files by opening them in a text editor and pasting the XML together.
-That works… until it doesn't.
-Here's why a proper GPX merger tool is actually worth using:
+Many people try merging GPX files by opening them in a text editor and pasting the XML together.
+That approach works until it doesn't.

 • No Software Required: Works directly in your browser—no need to install GIS software like QGIS, desktop applications, or command-line tools.